NIHOPA/predictivebreakthroughs/README.md

       causing more broken up clusters
     * The recommend max iterations is 500 to match the results of the manuscript.
 This parameter determines the maximum iterations of the RMCL algorithm are run before terminating
-    * If running latest year set JVM size to 350g
+    * If running latest year set JVM size to 350g, earlier years take far less
       * Specific `JAVA_OPTS="-Xmx350g"` at the start of the command line, set the environment variable or edit the bash script

 # Automation